SaitejaRageti/terraform-multiple-env/workspaces/readme.md

-🌐 Environment Management with Terraform Workspaces
+# 🌐 Environment Management with Terraform Workspaces

 To manage infrastructure across different environments (dev, prod), Terraform workspaces were used in combination with remote state storage on Amazon S3.

 🛠️ Setup Details
 📁 Remote Backend Configuration (S3)

 In provider.tf, remote backend was configured as follows:

-hcl
-Copy
-Edit
 terraform {
   backend "s3" {
     bucket = "your-terraform-state-bucket"